raspberry1223/weather/README.md

 ```

 ## Reading Raster Files
 The CLI tool for reading and plotting raster files allows users to visualize the raster data interactively.
-It takes the path to a TIFF file as input and optionally accepts parameters for the plot title, colormap, and colorbar label.

 * To visualie a raster file:
   ```bash